shashwat14/shashwat14.github.io/content/posts/muon.md

 Here, $\frac{\partial L}{\partial y} \in \mathbb{R}^{T \times d_{out}}$ is the gradient flowing from the upper layers, and $x \in \mathbb{R}^{T \times d_{model}}$ is the input to this layer.
 If either of these matrices has a high condition number, their product (the weight gradient) will also tend to have a high condition number.
 So either the input activations $x$ or the upstream gradients $\frac{\partial L}{\partial y}$ (or both) are ill-conditioned, leading to an ill-conditioned weight gradient.

+Empirically, this is what we observe: the gradients are ill-conditioned.
+I haven't fully figured out *why* the activations or upstream gradients are ill-conditioned in the first place, but it's a consistent pattern in practice.
+There might be some connection to inputs being low-rank because all tokens in the sequence are correlated, but that's just speculation.

 # The Fix: Orthogonalize the Momentum

 We can think of matrices as transforms that rotate and scale space.
 A high condition number means the scaling is very uneven; some directions get stretched a lot, others barely at all.

 Muon's fix: **orthogonalize the momentum matrix**.
 This replaces all singular values with 1, keeping only the rotation part ($UV^\top$ from the SVD).
-This effectively rescues those rare but important directions.
+This effectively preserves those rare but important directions.

 Remember, we are talking about the **momentum matrix** as a transformation, not the weight matrix itself.